galacticcouncil/hydration-docs/docs/start_validating.md

 ## 04 Start validating

-Before you start, check [Telemetry](https://telemetry.polkadot.io/#list/HydraDX%20Snakenet) to make sure that your node is running and is fully synchronized.
+Before you start, check [Telemetry](https://telemetry.polkadot.io/#list/HydraDX%20Snakenet) to make sure that your node is running and the synchronization is fully complete.

 To start validating, navigate in the Polkadot.JS app: